 We care about our community.
 We are continuously seeking out opportunities to partner with the public and to maintain an open dialogue with those we serve.
 By doing so, together, we make Sumter County a great place to live, work and play.
 I hope you find the information on this site helpful and thank you for allowing us to serve you.

 Sheriff, Sumter County, Florida

-Please fill out registration form below.
-If you have any questions please contact Michelle Keszey 352-569-1669
+If you are interested in becoming a volunteer please fill out the application below.
+If you have any questions please contact Beth Hunt 352-569-1698

 The Sumter County Sheriff's Office is proud to host our second annual Teen Citizen's Academy.
 This year there are a total of 40 spots available (20 for each class max).
 It will be held June 4-8, 2018, 8:00 AM -5:00 PM (Wildwood) and July 23-27, 2018, 8:00 AM-5:00PM (Bushnell).
 If you would like your teen (13-17 years old) to attend, please fill out the forms and submit them to the Sumter County Sheriff's Office Attn: Michelle Keszey.
 We will accept completed applications on a first come first serve basis, and will stop accepting them on May 11th.
 If you have any questions contact: Michelle Keszey at 352-569-1669 or email: email@example.com

 This year's tournament to be held on Saturday, June 23, 2018 at the Glenview Golf Course in The Villages, FL.
 For more information or to participate please see the forms below.

 The Villages Homeowners Association has released a very informative golf cart safety video.
 You can view the video at this link.

 June 3rd, 2017

 The Sumter County Sheriff's Office is accredited by the Commission for Florida Law Enforcement Accreditation, Inc. and recognized by the Commission on Accreditation for Law Enforcement Agencies.
 Click here to read more about it!